comius/dedekindreals/doc/01-DevelopmentPlan.md

 # Introduction

-DedekindReals is a library implementing efficient computation with Dedekind reals.
+DedekindReals is a library implementing efficient computation with Dedekind reals based on Abstract Stone Duality.

 # Development process